 Some probable causes of heart attacks in younger people include:

 - Undiagnosed cardiomyopathy or hypertrophic cardiomyopathy that can predispose a person to an enlarged heart or a thickening of the tissue that could lead to a sudden heart attack

 - Congenital abnormalities of the arteries, where the arteries are not hooked up correctly and can compress and lead to sudden death

 - Undiagnosed arrhythmogenic issues where there is an electrical issue in the heart that was unknown that could have led to a sudden heart attack and death

-Dr. Spurlock advises that adults should stay on top of their routine checkups and blood pressure levels to get ahead of potential arrhythmias.
-“If a parent experiences a heart issue in their life, genetic tests can also be performed on their children to ensure their risk factors are caught early,” he says.
+Adults should stay on top of their routine checkups and blood pressure levels to get ahead of potential arrhythmias.

 Don’t Hesitate to Seek Help